Tonnato (The Bear): Critical reviews

 Rolling Stone TV critic Alan Sepinwall commended Donna and Carmy's kitchen-table reunion for its "jaw-dropping performances from both Jamie Lee Curtis and Jeremy Allen White.
 At times during the conversation, Carmy looks like a cornered animal who would rather be anywhere else on the planet than listening to his mother talk about all the ways she hurt and failed him.
 At others, he looks like these are the words he's been waiting his whole life to hear."

 Collider called it "one of the best episodes of the season, all thanks to the emotionally-charged performances by White and Curtis."
 Another Collider writer declared that this episode certified Curtis as "the show's greatest guest star of all time" with a "beautiful and moving arc, and easily the role of a lifetime for Curtis."

 The A.V.
-Club's Jenna Scherer awarded the episode an A−, stating that the key Donna–Carmy scene demonstrated as much as anything all the ways that Carmy has himself matured since returning to Chicago, and yet "Anyone who grew up with an emotionally unstable parent knows that letting yourself believe they can change is the most terrifying of propositions...After spending four seasons inside Carmy's head, we know that his offer to make Donna lunch is a huge deal for him.
-When was the last time he cooked a meal that was about expressing his love for another person rather than trying to prove something to himself?...Carm whips up a plate for his mom but not for himself.
+Clubs Jenna Scherer awarded the episode an A−, stating that the key Donna–Carmy scene demonstrated as much as anything all the ways that Carmy has himself matured since returning to Chicago, and yet "Anyone who grew up with an emotionally unstable parent knows that letting yourself believe they can change is the most terrifying of propositions ...
+After spending four seasons inside Carmy's head, we know that his offer to make Donna lunch is a huge deal for him.
+When was the last time he cooked a meal that was about expressing his love for another person rather than trying to prove something to himself? ...
+Carm whips up a plate for his mom but not for himself.
 Despite how far he's come, our boy still hasn't figured out that he deserves care and feeding just as much as anyone else."